rosealexander/reddit-scraper-prototype/README.md

 * Create a new Heroku application.
 * Fork this repo and deploy it to the new Heroku app.
 * Install the Heroku PostgreSQL Add-on.
-* To start, run the free dyno web worker.
+* To start, run the free dyno worker.

 ## Tools